10 things to consider when buying a refrigerator

 Most refrigerators fall into these main categories:

-• Top freezer: Your grandmother might have had one like this.
+Top freezer: Your grandmother might have had one like this.
 The freezer is situated above the refrigerator compartment.
 Though they may look old school, these types of fridges can be very efficient.
-Generally top freezers are the most affordable type.
-See our Best Top-freezer refrigerators.
-We like the Haier HA10TG21SS and Insignia NS-RTM18WH7.
+Generally top-freezers are the most affordable type.
+See our Best Top-freezer refrigerators for the ones we currently recommend.

-• Side-by-side: Just like the name says, side-by-sides models have the refrigerator and the freezer right next to one another, keeping most of your food at eye level.
+Side-by-side: Just like the name says, side-by-side models have the refrigerator and the freezer right next to one another, keeping most of your food at eye level.
 If you like lots of room to keep frozen foods like large frozen pizzas, pans of lasagna, similar wide foods, be sure the freezer compartment has room.
 Many of them don’t, and this can be a make-or-break issue for bakers trying to fit a baking sheet in the freezer.
-If you prefer the side-by-side look, we recommend the LG LSXS26366S and Haier HRF15N3AGS
+If you prefer the side-by-side look, we recommend the Samsung Bespoke RS28CB7600.

-• French-door: The most stylish look for refrigerators now, French-doors are bottom freezer models that have two refrigerator doors, and a freezer drawer on the bottom.
-Typically French doors are the most expensive.
-There are a few common variants on the three-door French door look, including the four-door version that has an additional pull-drawer, and a quad-door version.
+French-door: The most stylish look for refrigerators now, French-doors are bottom freezer models that have two refrigerator doors, and a freezer drawer on the bottom.
+There are a few common variants on the three-door French-door look, including the four-door version that has an additional pull-drawer, and a quad-door version.

 3. Budget

 When buying refrigerators, one of the first concerns is price.
 In our testing at Reviewed, we’ve found excellent refrigerators at a variety of price points.
 Before you start shopping to buy a fridge, determine how much you’re able to spend.
-A basic, quality top freezer can cost under $600, while French-door fridges start closer to $1,000 or $1,500 and go up from there.
+A basic, quality top freezer can cost under $800, while French-door fridges start closer to $1,200 and go up from there.

 4. Storage